 Micro-embedded generation facilities are equal to or less than 10 kW and are considered to pose a relatively low connection risk to the distribution system.
-As a result, the process for connecting micro generation facilities is simple with a minimum of paperwork.
-The process flowchart is outlined below in Figure 2: Flowchart of Timelines and Responsibilities for Micro-embedded Generation Facility Connection.
-The distributor as per Section 6.2.6 of the DSC and applicant are expected to follow the process steps outlined below
+As a result, the process for connecting micro relativecompared to larger generation facilities is simple with a minimum of paperwork.
+The process flowchart is outlined below in Figure 2: Flowchart of Timelines and Responsibilities for Micro Embedded Generation Facility ConnectionFigure 2: Flowchart of Timelines and Responsibilities for Micro-Embedded Generation Facility Connection.
+The distributor as per Section 6.2.6 of the DSC and applicant are expected to follow the process steps outlined below.